fenzaiway/some-stars/README.md

 *   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A Blazing Fast AI Gateway with integrated Guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.

-*   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for every model.
+*   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - Come join the best place on the internet to learn AI skills.
+Use code "chatbotui" for an extra 20% off.

 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
 Multiple engine support (llama.cpp, TensorRT-LLM)